-Electricity supply contracts with ARES in Illinois are generally one to three years in length.
-10 As reported by the Illinois Commerce Commission's Office of Retail Market Development as of May 2022, 725 municipal aggregation programs had been implemented in the state with 514 programs active.
-11 In ComEd's service territory, 359 municipalities had passed a referendum, 344 programs were implemented, 216 were active and 128 expired.
+Electricity supply contracts with ARES in Illinois are generally one to three years in length.6 As reported by the Illinois Commerce Commission's Office of Retail Market Development as of May 2022, 725 municipal aggregation programs had been implemented in the state with 514 programs active.7 In ComEd's service territory, 359 municipalities had passed a referendum, 344 programs were implemented, 216 were active and 128 expired.
 In the Ameren Illinois service territory, 387 referendums were passed, 381 municipal aggregation programs were implemented, 298 were active and 83 expired.
-Most referendums were conducted between 2011 and 2014.

 Electricity price volatility during 2022, primarily caused by geopolitical events, created increased pricing uncertainty for municipal aggregation programs in Illinois; this likely led to the reduction in active programs from 514 at the end of May 2022 to 441 programs as of January 2023.
-In May 2022, ARES served 587,466 residential customers in the Ameren Illinois territory with 83 percent of these customers participating in a municipal aggregation program and that fell to 428,654 residential customers by March of 2023.
-Similarly, ARES served 747,535 customers in ComEd's territory with 33 percent of these customers participating in a municipal aggregation program as of May 2022 and that declined to 677,037 residential customers by March of 2023.
-13, 14
+As of January 2023, ARES served 587,466 residential customers in the Ameren Illinois territory with 83 percent of these customers participating in a municipal aggregation program.
+ARES served 747,535 customers in ComEd's territory with 33 percent of these customers participating in a municipal aggregation program.8

-Municipal aggregation in Illinois is comparable to municipal aggregation programs in other states with restructured electricity markets.
-Illinois shares similar challenges to these restructured states regarding the incentives to development of new renewable energy projects.
+Municipal aggregation in Illinois is similar to municipal aggregation programs in other states with restructured electricity markets.
+Illinois also shares similar challenges to these restructured states when it comes to incentivizing the development of new renewable energy projects.
 In Illinois, municipalities utilizing municipal aggregation programs generally do not execute long-term Power Purchase Agreements ("PPAs") directly with renewable projects.
 Therefore, revenue streams for new renewable generation projects would generally need to be augmented by the sale of Renewable Energy Credits ("RECs") from those projects to make projects economically viable.
 Customer migration is a concern for municipal aggregation programs success.
 A goal for aggregation programs is generally providing customer savings greater than the incumbent utility servicing the municipality, and when that savings cannot be offered, programs may be suspended or terminated.